Fire Down Below (1957 film): Plot

-On the voyage Tony starts falling in love with her.
+On the voyage, Tony starts falling in love with her.
 Knowing the kind of woman she is, Felix does his best to protect his partner by warning Irena to stay away from Tony.
 However, Felix starts falling for her himself.
 When she disembarks, Tony goes with her, ending his partnership with Felix.

+Tony visits a drunk Felix and offers a final job together, but Felix rejects the offer, feeling hurt by his friend's abandonment, and warns that Irena will leave him.
+Though Jimmy brushes it off.

 Tony and Jimmy Jean take on a shady job, but are intercepted by the authorities.
 They have to abandon ship and swim to a nearby island to avoid arrest.
 Tony takes a job on a cargo ship to get back to Irena.
 He also plans to kill Felix, correctly suspecting that his former partner tipped off the customs agents to get rid of the competition for Irena.
-However, while Tony is away, she goes to Felix and confesses she loves him.
+However, while Tony is away, she goes to Felix and confesses that she loves him.

-After a collision, Tony is trapped below deck under a girder with time running out - the ship is aflame and carrying a highly explosive cargo.
-Doctor Sam Blake (Bernard Lee) offers the only way out, by amputating Tony's trapped legs, but he would rather die.
+After a collision, Tony is trapped below deck under a girder, with time running out – the ship is aflame and carrying a highly explosive cargo.
+Doctor Sam Blake offers the only way out, by amputating Tony's trapped legs, but Tony would rather die.
 Felix goes aboard and stays with him.
 An explosion frees Tony from the wreckage, and Felix carries him to safety.

 After Tony has recovered, he confronts Felix and Irena in a bar.
-It is there he realises that Irena loves Felix and not him, leaving him to walk away and cut his losses by saying, "some days you win, some days you lose".
+It is there Tony realises that Irena loves Felix and not him, leaving him to walk away and cut his losses by saying, "Some days you win, some days you lose."